TazeemKhan-dev/DSA-Notes/13-Stack/205-valid-parenthesis-string.md

 - Given a string s containing only three characters '(', ')', and '*', determine whether the string is valid.
 - Rules for validity:
-  * Every '(' must have a matching ')'
+- Every '(' must have a matching ')'
-  * Every ')' must have a matching '('
+- Every ')' must have a matching '('
-  * '(' must come before its matching ')'
+- '(' must come before its matching ')'
-  * '*' can act as:
+- '*' can act as:
   * '('
   * ')'
   * empty string ""
-- Print true if the string is valid, otherwise print false.
+- Return true if the string is valid, otherwise return false.
 ---

 ## 2. Problem Understanding

-- This is an extension of the Balanced Parentheses problem
+- We must validate balanced parentheses, but with a twist:
-- The wildcard '*' introduces multiple possibilities
+  * '*' is flexible
-- We must check if at least one interpretation of '*' makes the string valid
+- Order matters → '(' must appear before ')'
-- Brute-force substitution is not feasible
+- We must check existence of at least one valid interpretation
-- We need a greedy / range-based approach
+- This is not about counting exact matches, but about possibility
 ---

 ## 3. Constraints